 - Study Subject: Fellowships are awarded in fields related to peace and conflict resolution and prevention.

-- Number of Scholarships: 100 award are available.
+- Number of Awards: 100 awards are available.

 - Nationality: Citizens from around the world

-- Scholarship can be taken in Rotary Peace Centers
+- The award can be taken in Rotary Peace Centers

 - Eligible Countries: Citizens from around the world are eligible for these Rotary Peace fellowships.